 Federal Work-Study: A federally funded work program.
 Students work part-time, on-campus jobs, and wages are paid jointly by federal funds and the University.
 Students have the option of using their paychecks to make payments on their balance or to keep as personal spending money.

 Federal TEACH Grant (Teacher Education Assistance for College and Higher Education): A federal grant program that provides grants of up to $4,000 per year to students who intend to teach in a specified high-need field at a public or private elementary or secondary school that serves students from low-income families.
-Students must be admitted to the School of Education and have a GPA of at least 3.25.
+Students must be admitted to the Education Department and have a GPA of at least 3.25.
 If the service obligation is not met, TEACH grant funds are converted to a Direct Unsubsidized Loan.
 Interested students must apply annually by completing an Agreement to Serve.
 Eligible students will be contacted by the Office of Financial Aid via email.